 - Define “What is a good sales lead?”

 - Bueprint the sales funnel and identify lead capturing needs

 HOW CAN WE HELP YOU WIN?

-As part of a retainer-based program or as a standalone project, Iconic Partners can develop an online marketing plan to help boost sales, train your website to sell, and help you dominate your online marketing opportunities.
+As part of a retainer-based program or as a standalone project, Iconic Digital Marketing can develop an online marketing plan to help boost sales, train your website to sell, and help you dominate your online marketing opportunities.

 AN ICONIC QUOTE ABOUT PLANNING:

 “The general who wins the battle makes many calculations in his temple before the battle is fought.
 The general who loses makes but few calculations beforehand.” -Sun Tzu

 INBOUND MARKETING SERVICES STEP 2: